MaximeBastion/Anime_Classifier_Bayes/README.md

 * Look for correlations to explore what makes genres easy or hard to predict
 * Explore the relationships between genres
 * Visualize the most significant words for given genres
+* Conclude the project, comment it & visualize the duration of the project

 #### There are more explanations in the notebook file.